david-vanderson/dvui/README.md

   - ```zig build docs -Dgenerate-images```
     - adds images to the docs

 This document is a broad overview.
-See [implementation details](readme-implementation.md) for how to write and modify widgets.
+See [implementation details](readme-implementation.md) for how to write and modify container widgets.

 Online discussion happens in #gui-dev on the zig discord server: https://discord.gg/eJgXXTtVzA or in IRC (Libera) channel #dvui